 Decades ago, my (now) adult son was mugged and beaten by three men of color who robbed him of the meager amount that was available via his ATM.
-Because he was nurtured to understand the influence of the Little Picture in which these men most likely lived, he was able to move beyond anger and “hate”.
+Because he was nurtured to understand the influence of the local environment in which these men most likely lived, he was able to move beyond anger and “hate”.
 As an adult, autistic and afraid of violence, he still lives his life committed to social justice and intersectionality.
-His road in the Big Picture is bumpy, indeed.
-But he persists in the best way he is able: by intelligent research, analysis, and writing.
+The road he travels is bumpy, indeed.
+But he persists in the best way he is able: by intelligent research,analysis, and writing.

 When my grandson was 7 or 8 (he is now 17), he became enamored of firemen and their uniforms.
 Every week, he visited our local fire station, getting to know the firemen personally.
 Finally, they gave him a discarded uniform, including sections of the hose.
 He was so excited, he even wore the stuff grocery shopping.

 I suppose his love of “costumes” was reinforced by the fact that we are a family with some history in theatrical performance, and his progression into costumes of “authority” was fueled by his feeling secure and protected when he wore them – fire fighter, EMT, detective, police, Dr. Who, Jedi.

 So, despite all of his commitment to fairness, ethics, justice, and the goals of Black Lives Matter, and despite his acknowledgment that our system of policing needs to be overhauled, he cannot ignore his empathy toward the plight of some law enforcers – the cop who gets shot and leaves a wife and baby behind; the cop who doesn’t come forward and report unnecessary police violence because he is afraid his partner won’t give him the backup he might need in violent situations; the cop who needs his job to support his extended family.